Frequently asked questions

 Who are the business partners and mentors, and what role do they play?

+PTECH works closely with the Fulton Montgomery Regional Chamber of Commerce to secure business partners.
 The regional business partners are committed to serving as mentors for students throughout their PTECH career, meeting with them in person and by virtual communication, as well as guiding internships and putting PTECH graduates in line for jobs within their companies.